 Place Moulay Hassan

-The square of Moulay Hassan is a natural place to start with.
-South of the square is the old harbor with its blue wooden fishing boats and north of the square is the Medina.
-Moulay Hassan is the social center where people gather at nights.
+The Moulay Hassan square is a natural place to start.
+South of the square is the old harbor with blue fishing boats, and on the north side hides the Medina.
+Moulay Hassan is the local center where people gather at nights.

 A Place Moulay Hassan cafe

 Place Moulay Hassan street life

 Essaouira has massive city walls, on all sides.
 But these walls are not as old as you would think.